 \subsubsection{Results}

-Under each setting of all the three models, one experiment means we simulate $n=500$ observations with $N$ segments based on the corresponding $\bsg^{*}$ introduced in Section~\ref{sec-4.1.1}.
-We then select the estimator among the candidate ones $\widehat\gGamma_{c}$ by Algorithm~\ref{algo1} via the penalty functions associated to different values of $\kappa$.
-Finally we observe the quantity $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$ and regard it as the criterion to calibrate a suitable value of $\kappa$.
-The results for all nine settings are shown in Figure~\ref{figR-c}, where the horizontal axis represents the value of $\kappa$ and the vertical axis indicates the quantity $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$.
+In each setting of all the three models, one experiment means we simulate $n=500$ observations with $N$ segments based on the corresponding $\bsg^{*}$ introduced in Section~\ref{sec-4.1.1}.
+We then select the estimator from the candidates $\widehat\gGamma_{c}$ using penalty functions \eqref{penalty-changepoint} corresponding to different values of $\kappa$.
+Finally, we record the quantity $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$ and use it as the criterion to calibrate an appropriate value of $\kappa$.
+The results for all nine settings are shown in Figure~\ref{figR-c}, where the horizontal axis represents the value of $\kappa$ and the vertical axis represents the quantity $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$.

-In Figure~\ref{figR-c}, the quantities $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$ in all nine settings have a tendency to first decrease and then increase with respect to the increasing of $\kappa$, which is consistent to the theoretical results.
-When $\kappa$ is too small, the penalty function is relatively small for the complexed models therefore the overfitting issue may happen.
-However, when $\kappa$ is too large, the penalty function is excessively large for the complexed models which will cause an overpenalization.
-Moreover, the minimizers of $\kappa$ for the quantities $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$ in all nine settings are very close to each other and all concentrate within a short interval $\cro{0.05,0.1}$.
-Considering the optimal performance of all the settings and also being safe with respect to overfitting, we choose $\kappa$ as the largest minimizer of $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$ among nine settings which approximately equals to 0.08 and implement our procedure with $\kappa=0.08$ in later studies.
+In Figure~\ref{figR-c}, the quantities $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$ for all nine settings initially decrease and then increase as $\kappa$ increases, which aligns with the theoretical results.
+When $\kappa$ is too small, the penalty function is relatively weak for more complex models, leading to potential overfitting.
+Conversely, when $\kappa$ is large, the penalty function becomes excessively strong, resulting in overpenalization.
+Moreover, the minimizers of $\widehat R_{n}(\widehat\bsg_{\kappa,\widehat\lambda})$ across all nine settings are closely clustered within the interval $\cro{0.05,0.1}$.
+Considering the optimal performance across all settings and aiming to avoid overfitting, we select $\kappa=0.08$, the largest minimizer, for our procedure in subsequent studies.